roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-04 ****** byTheTalkMan© "I, uh...
+"I, uh...
 I don't think I can do this."
 Derek cried out, terrified.
 Jocelyn rolled her eyes.
 She calmly reached down and peeled her wet thong to the side, revealing her bare cunt to her son-in-law for the first time.

  "That change your mind?"
 Jocelyn asked coldly.
 Derek's eyes widened in shock.
 He was staring straight his mother-in-law's bare, wet cunt.
 Jocelyn said nothing, she just let the young man take it in.
 She knew she didn't have to say anything.
 Nature would take its course.